civic-os/vision/README.md

 | When 100 `Issues` are in the `RepairQueue` status, open a new `Bid` | [![](images/scratchblocks-2.png)](http://scratchblocks.github.io/#?style=scratch3&script=When%20%5BIssue%20v%5D%20is%20updated%3A%3A%20events%20hat%0AIf%20%3CCount%5BIssue%20v%5D%20Where%20Status%20%3D%5BRepairQueue%20v%5D%20%5C%3E%20(100)%3E%20then%0A%09New%20%5BWorkPackage%20v%5D%20named%20%5BSummer%5D%3A%3Amotion%0A%09Set%20%5BSummer%5D%20%5BIssuesContained%20v%5D%20to%20%7B%0A%09%09Get%20All%20%5BIssue%20v%5D%0A%09%09Where%20%5BStatus%20v%5D%20is%20%5BRepairQueue%5D%0A%09%7D%3A%3Amotion%0A%09For%20Each%20%5BSummer%20v%5D.%5BIssuesContained%20v%5D%20%7B%0A%09%09Set%20%5BStatus%20v%5D%20to%20%5BBatchedForQuote%5D%3A%3Amotion%0A%09%7D%0Aend%0A) |
 | When a `Bid` is accepted, update the status of any `Issues` associated to the appropriate `WorkPackage` | [![](images/scratchblocks-3.png)](http://scratchblocks.github.io/#?style=scratch3&script=When%20%5BWorkPackage%20v%5D%20is%20updated%3A%3A%20events%20hat%0ASet%20%5BCurrentPackage%5D%20to%20%5BUpdatedObject%20v%5D%3A%3Amotion%0AIf%20%3C%5BCurrentPackage%20v%5D's%20Status%20is%20%5BBidAccepted%5D%3E%20then%0A%09For%20Each%20%5BCurrentPackage%20v%5D.%5BIssuesContained%20v%5D%20%7B%0A%09%09Set%20%5BStatus%20v%5D%20to%20%5BBidAccepted%5D%3A%3Amotion%0A%09%7D%0Aend%0A) |

-# Governance
-The Civic OS software is designed to maximize civic benefit, which should direct the legal structure of the supporting organization.
-This organization has not yet been formed, but we believe that a non-profit or Public Benefit Corp. will provide the best opportunities to mature and spread the use of Civic OS.

-## Decision-making
-In order to serve the broadest cross-section of government entities, it is critical that all members opinions are represented in development and strategic discussions.
-## Representation
-A board of advisors will be created consisting of volunteers from large, medium, and small agencies.
-Different types of agencies will also be considered (City, Township, County, Regional Authority, Transit Authority, State, etc.).
-Representatives will serve a fixed term and new representatives will be selected on a rotating schedule.

-# Technical Implementation
-## User Experience
-## Software Architecture
-The inspiration behind this architecture is SQL and its declarative model.
-When you write SQL scripts, you are telling the database engine _what_ you want, not _how_ you want the engine to do it.
-This is a very powerful mental model and can allow the system to bridge the gap between non-technical personnel and very technical systems.